Jeannine V. Gillen Profile Photo

 CHeyenne

-Jeannine V. Gillen, a devoted wife, mother, grandmother, and friend, passed away peacefully on December 10, 2025, at Cheyenne Regional Medical Center, surrounded by her loving family.
-Born on March 2, 1931, in Sheridan, Wyoming, she lived a life full of purpose, passion, and a deep commitment to her family and community.
+Jeannine V. Gillen, a devoted soul whose life was a tapestry woven with love, service, and unwavering dedication, passed away peacefully on December 10, 2025, at Cheyenne Regional Medical Center, surrounded by her deeply cherished family.
+Born on March 2, 1931, in Sheridan, Wyoming, Jeannine embodied a spirit of resilience and nurturing from the very beginning.

-In Lieu of flowers, please consider donating, in Jeannine's name, to St. Joseph's Children's Home or the Cathedral of St. Mary.
+In Lieu of flower please consider making a donation to St Joseph's Children's Home in Torrington, or the Cathedral of St. Mary, in Cheyenne.

 Service Schedule